 Nailing a Mid-Century Modern Aesthetic

-Boasting sleek lines, geometric shapes, bold colors, fun patterns and innovative materials, mid-century modern design is easily recognizable and in this blog, we’ll share with you ways to help you create this highly coveted look.
-You can also enjoy fun design tips and links to our favorite affordable finds.
+Defined by sleek lines, geometric forms, bold yet intentional color, playful patterns, and innovative materials, mid-century modern is instantly recognizable — and endlessly inspiring.
+In this blog, we’ll walk you through how to create this highly coveted look in your own home, complete with thoughtful design tips and links to some of our favorite affordable finds.

 First and foremost, mid-century modern style should incorporate striking colors.
 Not necessarily all over (however go for it if that’s your vibe) but certainly a few splashes will help you nail the look.
 Aqua, orange, lime green and shades of pink are all common colors but there’s a wide range of hues that can channel this look, so have fun exploring your options!
 In this bathroom, we chose a statement hex floor that packs a real wow factor.
-Paired with other mid-century design elements, we created a visually exciting space that feels funky, yet refined.
+Paired with other mid-century design elements (like sleek flat panel wood walnut cabinetry, wallpaper and fun accessories) we created a visually exciting space that feels funky, yet refined.

 Design Tips: